-At the start of the focus group, in your advertisements, and/or on your consent form, you should specify a range of how long the focus group will last.
-It's your responsibility to moderate the discussion in a way that ensures that time frame is not exceeded.
+At the start of the session, in your advertisements, and/or on your consent form, you should specify how long the focus group will last.
+It's your responsibility to moderate the discussion in a way that ensures the time frame is not exceeded.

 11. Analyze and incorporate feedback.

 Ideally, your focus group has provided you with plenty of responses, unique angles, and actionable ideas to help your business thrive.
-After all of your focus groups have taken place, have your team compile and analyze the commonalities of the ideas presented and what changes, if any, they warrant to the product, service, or business in question.
+After all of your focus groups have taken place, have your team compile and analyze the commonalities of the ideas presented and what changes, if any, are applicable to the product, service, or business in question.